thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-MIN-HOLD-TIME.md

 ## Purpose

 The purpose of the token-min-hold-time rule is to reduce trade volitility by preventing transfers of tokens for a number of hours after ownership is acquired, either via minting or transfers.
-This rule allows developers to specifiy a number of hours, up to 43830 (5 years), that each tokenId must be held for.
+This rule allows developers to specify a number of hours, up to 43830 (5 years), that each tokenId must be held for.

 ## Applies To: